Incident location, Long Island

 What Happened

-An Amityville man was killed in a three-vehicle motorcycle crash on the Southern State Parkway Sunday night, New York State Police said.
+A 36-year-old Amityville man is dead after a three-vehicle motorcycle crash on the westbound Southern State Parkway Sunday evening, New York State Police said.
+Newsday first reported the fatal collision, which unfolded near the Straight Path exits at approximately 7:51 p.m. on August 31, 2025.

 Location & Road Context